Ibvt/RNAnue/README.md

 * [SeqAn](https://github.com/seqan/seqan3) (v3.0.2)
 * [Segemehl](http://www.bioinf.uni-leipzig.de/Software/segemehl/) (v0.3.4)
 * [Vienna Package](https://www.tbi.univie.ac.at/RNA/#binary_packages) (v2.4.17)
+* OpenMP v12.0.0

 ### CMake
 CMake is a cross-platform Makefile generator.
-For that, we provide the [CMakeLists](./CMakeLists.txt) to simplify the build process.
+For that, we provide the [CMakeLists](./source/CMakeLists.txt) to simplify the build process.
 In particular, it utilizes the instructions given in the CMakeLists.
 It is recommended to create a "out-of-source build".
 For that, create a build folder (e.g., ./bin) and cmake into the root directory.